 - Distance learning can improve your technical skills – To complete an online course, you need to know something about computers because you have to navigate various learning management systems (LMS) and different other programs.
 The computer skills you learn to finish your online course helps you in all your future endeavor.

-Main disadvantages of online learning
+Main disadvantages of online education

 While the concept of online schooling is a great choice for many, some online programmes can be prone to common downfalls:

 - Some online courses are solitary.
 For instance, Moocs don’t provide the same level of connection and collaboration as in-person courses would.
 Interaction is usually not a real-time process.
 Unless direct messaging is enabled, questions for the teacher must be submitted online, with answers typically received later.
 In a classroom setting, students can interact with teachers more spontaneously.

 - Online education involves a bigger workload – Since institutions that offer online courses know they cannot monitor their students effectively, they assign more tasks and assignments.
 This can be a serious problem for students pursuing a degree while working full-time.

 - Access to comprehensive materials and support can be difficult.
 When online courses are particularly static, all of the material is uploaded onto a single server for the student’s open access, without interactions with real humans.
 This can be problematic for those of us who need live clarification, technical support, or real-time adjustments.

 - Online education requires immense self-discipline – When you are in a classroom, you are expected to follow rules and regulations – which instills a sense of discipline.
 Without the structure of a physical classroom and class schedule, it can be easy to lose focus and not devote the necessary time to course work.

 Although there are online schools which are able to address these issues, it’s important to thoroughly review an online programme’s content to determine whether or not it’s at risk of these downfalls.